Layton & Johnstone: Early history

-John Turner Layton Jr. (2 July 1894 – 6 February 1978) was born in Washington, D.C., and in 1916 moved to New York City, where he soon formed a successful songwriting team with Henry Creamer.
+John Turner Layton Jr. (2 July 1894 – 6 February 1978), known as Turner Layton, was born in Washington, D.C., and in 1916 moved to New York City, where he soon formed a successful songwriting team with Henry Creamer.
 Clarence Nathaniel "Tandy" Johnstone (1885 – 1953) was an orthopedic surgeon from Manhattan who also worked as an entertainer.

 After Layton's songwriting partnership with Creamer ended in 1922, he turned his attention to performing.
 Johnstone, speaking with a newspaper reporter in 1948, gave his version of meeting Layton and forming the duo.
 "It was in 1922, at the Biltmore Hotel, that I met Turner Layton.
 He was well known and was looking for a partner whose voice blended with his.
 We ran through 'Japanese Sandman'—and the team of Layton and Johnstone was born.
 It was a natural."

 The two performed in Harlem and at private parties for wealthy patrons that included members of the Astor and Vanderbilt families.
 In a 1984 article for The Black Perspective in Music, Henry Robsinon wrote that Layton & Johnstone "followed their clients to Palm Beach in the winter and to Newport in the summer, returning to New York for the autumn and spring."
 In Florida, Lord and Lady Mountbatten heard them perform and convinced them to go to England.